kl6969/stormworks-udp-proxy/README.md

 Steam's CM directory API (`ISteamDirectory/GetCMListForConnect`) returns a list of connection servers containing roughly 95–97% WebSocket entries and 3–5% UDP (Netfilter) entries.
 Steam picks a connection type by rolling a random number against that ratio on every boot.

-When Steam picks **WebSockets**, the Stormworks dedicated server becomes invisible in the server browser and players cannot join — even though the server is running fine.
-When Steam picks **UDP**, everything works.
-This makes the server randomly unjoinable with no obvious cause.
+When Steam picks **WebSockets**, the server still appears in the server browser and looks perfectly fine — but players cannot join via the server browser.
+The only working connection methods are Steam friends list and LAN.
+When Steam picks **UDP**, server browser joining works normally.
+This makes the server randomly unjoinable with no obvious cause, since the server appears completely healthy.

 ---